LaurenceHo/quasar-photo-albums/README.md

 This project uses AWS Lambda Function to handle all APIs (as BFF, backend for frontend) and authentication process once it's deployed to AWS.
 When you run serverless deploy, it will create necessary Lambda Functions, API Gateway and DynamoDB for you.

-‼️ **️Important** ‼️
-Before you start local development, you will need to do serverless deploy first.
-Please check further information in the `server` folder. [here](server/README.md)

 ## How to run locally